skipto-landmarks-headings/page-script-5/README.md

 ## Version History

 ### Version 5.1.0
-* Supports including landmarks and headings in custom web components
+* Supports including landmark regions and headings in custom web components
-* Makes the skipto container element a navigation landmark with an accessible name
+* Makes the skipto container element a navigation landmark region with an accessible name
-* Deprecates the `containerElement` and `containerRole` configuration options
+* Deprecates the `containerElement` and `containerRole` configuration options (e.g. uses "nav" element)
 * Reorganizes the code into modules for imporved development and readability
 * Switch from using `grunt` to `gulp` for building release files
 * Updated accessible name calculation